You know you're a transfer applicant when...

 - You have a high school diploma or GED and

-- You have enrolled in any regionally accredited college or university after high school, even if it's just for one course
+- You have enrolled in any college or university after high school, even for just one course

 Thinking about transferring to Fitchburg State?
 Here are some answers to questions you might have to help you with the admissions process.

 As a state university, the minimum requirements for admission to Fitchburg State are set by the Commonwealth’s Department of Higher Education.
 (Meeting minimum requirements does not guarantee admission.)